FenixPK/fenix-police/README.md

 I will keep adding to this mod as I have time and inspiration, I've got some big ideas.

 KNOWN ISSUES:
+- Police vehicles stolen by players will never despawn if they are occupied by a player at the time the script would usually delete the vehicle (when losing wanted level, or if the peds for that vehicle are too far away or dead).
-- Despite everything I've tried sometimes the server fails to TaskWarpPedIntoVehicle properly and some vehicles will be missing some officers.
+- ~Despite everything I've tried sometimes the server fails to TaskWarpPedIntoVehicle properly and some vehicles will be missing some officers.
 Sometimes all officers fail to warp and a vehicle just sits empty.
 The far-away timer will remove the unit and allow a replacement to spawn after a certain time...
 It isn't perfect, but it works.
 This is rare in my experience but has been noticeable.
-The only other way I found to work around this was to spawn the units clientside but that opens up other issues.
+The only other way I found to work around this was to spawn the units clientside but that opens up other issues. ~ This has been rectified by checking if a driver occupies the vehicle, if no driver was warped in it deletes the vehicle entity and will try spawning another unit the next cycle.
+I optimized this by checking after the first ped attempt.
+I've found if the first one fails ALL the peds will fail to warp so there is no point in trying to spawn and warp the remaining officers into the vehicle.

 # EXPORT